LegStahl/Lab11/README.md

 # Lab11
-The chat for 2 person was based by UDP
+The chat for 2 person was based on UDP